 Kyle of Lochalsh - Skye Day Tour

-From the train that pulls into Kyle of Lochalsh at 11.30am we will be waiting for you on the platform, you can join our Best of Skye Tour, we will have you back at the station 15 minutes prior to your return train at 17:13.
+From the train that pulls into Kyle of Lochalsh at 11.30am we will be waiting for you on the platform, you can join our Skye Tour, we will have you back at the station 15 minutes prior to your return train at 17:13.

 The Kyle line goes across the country from East to West through dramatically-varying scenery.
 This line runs initially through fertile East-coast territory to Dingwall from where the Kyle line branches off through territory so sparsely populated it could never support a rail line.